Beware of Illegally Sold Diabetes Treatments

-As the number of people diagnosed with diabetes continues to grow, illegally sold products promising to prevent, treat, and even cure diabetes are flooding the marketplace.
+As the number of people diagnosed with diabetes continues to grow, illegally marketed products promising to prevent, treat, and even cure diabetes are flooding the marketplace.

-The Food and Drug Administration (FDA) is advising consumers not to use such products.
-They may contain harmful ingredients or may be otherwise unsafe, or may improperly be marketed as over-the-counter (OTC) products when they should be marketed as prescription products.
-They carry an additional risk if they cause consumers to delay or discontinue effective treatments for diabetes.
+The U.S. Food and Drug Administration (FDA) is advising consumers not to use such products—for many reasons.
+For example, they may contain harmful ingredients or may improperly be marketed as over-the-counter (OTC) products when they should be marketed as prescription products.
+Illegally marketed products carry an additional risk if they cause people to delay or discontinue effective treatments for diabetes.
 Without proper disease management, people with diabetes are at a greater risk for developing serious health complications.

-“People with chronic or incurable diseases may feel desperate and become easy prey.
-Bogus products for diabetes are particularly troubling because there are effective options available to help manage this serious disease rather than exposing patients to unproven and risky products,” said Gary Coody, R.Ph., national health fraud coordinator for FDA.
-"Failure to follow well-established treatment plans can lead to, among other things, amputations, kidney disease, blindness and death.”
+“People with chronic or incurable diseases may feel desperate and become easy targets.
+Bogus products for diabetes are particularly troubling because there are effective options available to help manage this serious disease rather than exposing patients to unproven and unreasonably risky products,” said Jason Humbert, a commander with the U.S. Public Health Service, of FDA’s Office of Regulatory Affairs.
+“Failure to follow well-established treatment plans can lead to, among other things, amputations, kidney disease, blindness, and death.”

-Undeclared ingredients can cause serious harm.
-If consumers and their health care professionals are unaware of the actual ingredients in the products they are taking, these products may interact in dangerous ways with other medications.
-One possible complication: Patients may end up taking a larger combined dose of the diabetic drugs than they intended, and that may cause a significant unsafe drop in blood sugar levels, a condition known as hypoglycemia.
+FDA laboratory analysis has found “all-natural” products for diabetes to contain undeclared active ingredients found in approved prescription drugs intended for treatment of diabetes.
+Undeclared active ingredients can cause serious harm.
+If consumers and their health care professionals are unaware of the actual active ingredients in the products they are taking, these products may interact in dangerous ways with other medications.
+One possible complication: Patients may end up taking a larger combined dose of the diabetic drugs than they intended.
+This may cause a significant and unsafe drop in blood sugar levels, a condition known as hypoglycemia.

 A Far-Reaching Problem

 “Products that promise an easy fix might be alluring, but consumers are gambling with their health.
-In general, diabetes is a chronic disease, but it is manageable and people can lower their risk for developing complications by following treatments prescribed by health care professionals, carefully monitoring blood sugar levels, and sticking to an appropriate diet and exercise program," said Coody.
+In general, diabetes is a chronic disease, but it is manageable.
+And people can lower their risk for developing complications by following treatments prescribed by health care professionals, carefully monitoring blood sugar levels, and sticking to an appropriate diet and exercise program,” Humbert said.